Deployment

 port: 8002

-This example shows two clusters, named transaction-cluster and kouncil respectively.
-Each cluster needs to have its name specified.
-After that comes a list of brokers that make up this cluster - each of which consisting of the broker's host and port on which it's listening on.
+This example shows two clusters named transaction-cluster and kouncil.
+Each cluster requires a specified name, followed by a list of brokers that make up the cluster.
+Each broker entry includes the broker's host and the port it is listening on.

 Last updated